ben3636/splunk-autohunter/README.md

 3. AutoHunter performs a first pass analysis on the links using `normal` mode and attempts to extract IOCs (regex is stored in the `extract_iocs` macro)
 4. If the article was unable to be parsed with `normal` mode the article will be flagged as `TORETRY` in `autohunter_ioc_log.csv`
 5. A second scheduled search passes over `autohunter_ioc_log.csv` for articles that were unable to be parsed with `normal` mode (marked as `TORETRY`)
 6. These remaining articles are parsed using `advanced` mode and IOCs are extracted.
 If AutoHunter was able to extract IOCs from the article at this point, the article is marked as `DONE` in `autohunter_ioc_log.csv`.
-If there are still no yield from extraction, it is marked with `NOIOCS`.
+If there is still no yield from extraction, it is marked with `NOIOCS`.
 7. Extracted IOCs (stored in `autohunter_ioc_log.csv` are hunted by data type with the remaining scheduled searches and any findings are sent to you via webhook or whichever custom alert action you've setup.